itsMapleLeaf/lovenote/scenes/ryder/the_first_meeting.md

 Reina’s already up though, giving a wave with a sparkly smirk as if she’s an idol onstage.
 A few others from different teams stand up as well.

-I gasp from Tabby smacking my back, smiling big as the sun, as usual.
+I gasp from Chris smacking my back, smiling big as the sun, as usual.

 I begrudgingly stand up, averting eye contact as much as possible.
 But it felt a little nice knowing I wasn’t the only shy-looking one.

 [Nathan] Welcome, and congrats!
 I hope you all enjoy your time here.
 Everyone, treat them real nice, okay?
 Don’t tease ‘em too much, now.

-I can already see the devilish glean in Tabby’s eyes, with Runa chuckling beside her.
+I can already see the devilish glean in Chris’s eyes, with Runa chuckling beside her.

 Whichever deity is real and listening, please give me your protection and wisdom.
 Please.